John Bell (farmer)

-John William Bell Sr (1750 – December 20, 1820) was an American farmer whose death was attributed to supernatural causes.
+John Bell Sr (1750 – December 19, 1820) was an American farmer whose death was attributed to supernatural causes.
 He is a central figure in the Bell Witch ghost story of southern American folklore.
 In 1817, Bell contracted a mysterious affliction that worsened over the next three years, ultimately leading to his death.
 According to the story, the Bell Witch took pleasure in tormenting him during his affliction, finally poisoning him one December morning as he lay unconscious after suffering a number of violent seizures.

 Early life

 Born in Edgecombe County, North Carolina (now part of Halifax County), Bell was an apprentice barrel maker during his formative years and later pursued a career in farming.
 He married Lucy Williams in 1782 when she was 12 years old and he was 32, and settled on the farm he had bought previously.
 The Bells prospered over the next eight years and were among the area's most successful planters.
 In the winter of 1804–1805, Bell and his family embarked on a journey over the treacherous mountains of North Carolina and east Tennessee that took them to an area called "Red River," settling in the northwest section of present-day Adams, Tennessee.

-Bell and his wife had six children:
+Bell and his wife had nine children: